Main Menu

 This power “research” is then disseminated as gospel (negative results are rarely published in journals, skewing the system further).

-Even if we see a well designed study, Rees suggests we bear in mind what Francis Crick has to say “no theory should agree with all the data, because some of the date are sure to be wrong!”
+Even if we see a well designed study, Rees suggests we bear in mind what Francis Crick has to say “no theory should agree with all the data, because some of the data are sure to be wrong!”

 Why we should ask difficult questions